VampireTechnologyLord/TI-Python-Module/README.md

 As an IDE, I personally recommend you choosing between the following two IDEs depending on your use case.

- - Faster Use:
  - Microsoft Visual Studio Code
+   - Faster Use
+   - Easier showing of function or class description

+ - IntelliJ Idea
    - More Intense and deeper Use
-    - IntelliJ Idea
+   - Easier coding of complex programms